We are Jenny & Ricardo Oria.

 2009 - BBC Proms in the Park interview and performance coverage

 2011 - Clase Turista - Telefe (Argentina)

 2014 - Lorna Reid Music Video - 'Doggone Good'

 We continually develop our dance, practising and also still taking classes to learn and to remember the experience of being a student.
 We have been really fortunate over the years to have been able to learn from some really wonderful maestros:

 Gloria & Rodolfo Dinzel - always an inspiration, Jorge & Liliana Rodriguez, Julio Balmaceda & Corina de la Rosa, Claudia Codega & Esteban Moreno, Damian Esell & Nancy Louzan, Adriana Dure, Blas Catrenau, Tanguito Cejas & Genoveva Fernandez , Angel Coria and all the other milongueros and dancers who have inspired us over the years

 Jenny started dancing tango while she was a student at Edinburgh University.
 It quickly took over her life and she has spent a lot of time in Buenos Aires studying and dancing and also now, seeing friends and family.
 She has studied with many great maestros and has been dancing/teaching with Ricardo since 2002.

 Ricardo is from Buenos Aires.
 He started dancing tango while at secondary school and it quickly became a passion.
 He spent his teenage years listening to tango music, and studying with tango maestros.
+He studied at the University of Tango (CETBA) and started dancing tango professionally in Buenos Aires, performing and teaching.
 He was invited to teach in London in 2001 and then in Edinburgh, where he met Jenny.